Genomic Applications Partnership Program (GAPP)

 The Genomic Applications Partnership Program (GAPP) by Genome Canada provides funding up to $6 million for downstream R&D projects that apply genomics-derived or enabling technologies to real-world challenges identified by Receptor organizations, with a focus on late-stage R&D for near-term commercialization or implementation.
 Eligible activities must involve active collaboration between an academic researcher and a Receptor organization to generate significant socio-economic benefits in Canada.

-- Collaborative projects co-led by academic researchers and receptor organizations.
+- Collaborative projects focused on the co-creation of genomics innovations between academic and receptor organizations.

-- Efforts demonstrating potential to bring significant social and/or economic benefits to Canada.
+- Initiatives that demonstrate the potential for significant social and economic benefits within Canada.

 Eligibility for participation as a Receptor organization in the Genomic Applications Partnership Program (GAPP) involves specific criteria related to the organization's readiness and capacity to implement and commercialize the outcomes of the project.